How Is a Cataract Diagnosed?

 - Questions about any other risk factors such as high blood pressure (hypertension), diabetes, smoking, and sun exposure

 - Distance and near vision acuity tests to determine the sharpness or clarity of your reading and distance vision

 - Testing your vision with different lenses (sometimes contained in a machine called a phoropter, (pictured at right) to determine if your vision can be improved or corrected with regular glasses or contact lenses.

 - To determine how much side (or peripheral) vision you have and how much surrounding area you can see.

 - The most common type of visual field test in a regular eye exam is called a confrontation field test, in which the doctor briefly flashes several fingers in each of the four quadrants of your visual field while seated opposite you.

 An Eye Health Evaluation

-- An examination of the external parts of your eyes and your lens, using a special microscope called a slit lamp.
+- Your doctor will use a special microscope called a slit lamp to examine the anterior segment of the eye (front third of the eyeball, including the cornea, pupil, iris, and lens.
 Your doctor will look for a yellowing of the lens, clefts/fissures, or white opacities that indicate the presence of cataracts.

 - A test of the fluid pressure (or aqueous humor) within your eyes.